-Groundwater and soil samples collected during the excavation, confirmation, and compliance monitoring sampling events will be analyzed for organochlorine pesticides by EPA Method 8081B LL and EPA Method 8081B, respectively.
-The laboratories shall be qualified to perform the analyses using standard, documented laboratory analytical procedures.
-All analytical work shall be performed in accordance with this plan, TA's Quality Systems Manual, and ARI's Quality System Manual.
+Groundwater samples collected during confirmational monitoring events will be analyzed for organochlorine pesticides by EPA Method 8081B LL.
+The laboratory shall be qualified to perform the analyses using standard, documented laboratory analytical procedures.
+All analytical work shall be performed in accordance with this plan, and AR's Quality System Manual.

-To confirm that soil containing concentrations of contaminants above the cleanup standards is removed and that soil remaining on-site following cleanup meets the cleanup standards to the extent practicable, MTCA Method B CULs protective of groundwater will be achieved by the laboratory's reporting limits, as opposed to the method detection limits.
 Reporting limit goals and CULs for each constituent are identified for each analysis.
-These are only goals because instances may arise where high sample concentrations, non-homogeneity of samples, dry weight reporting, or matrix interferences preclude achieving the desired reporting limits and associated QC criteria.
+These are only goals because instances may arise where high sample concentrations, non-homogeneity of samples, or matrix interferences preclude achieving the desired reporting limits and associated QC criteria.
 If this occurs, the laboratory will report the reason(s) for deviations from these reporting limits or non-compliance with QC criteria.